chibisov/drf-extensions/docs/index.md

     ['Moscow', 'London', 'Paris']

-You can define custom function for Etag value calculation with `etag_func` argument:
+You can define a custom function for Etag value calculation with `etag_func` argument:

     from rest_framework_extensions.etag.decorators import etag